Emma TuohyEmma Tuohy

 Fax: 215-925-5105

-Emma is an active member of the American Immigration Lawyers Association (AILA) and is currently serving on the Philadelphia Chapter’s Executive Committee for a five-year term.
+Emma is an active member of the American Immigration Lawyers Association (AILA) and is currently serving as the Chair of the Philadelphia Chapter and on AILA national’s Board of Governors.
 She previously served as Chair of the New Members Division and the Chapter’s annual conference.
-Emma also currently serves as Secretary on the Board of the Pennsylvania Immigration and Citizenship Coalition (PICC).
-She earned her J.D. from Temple University Beasley School of Law in 2013 and her undergraduate degree from the College of William & Mary.
+Emma earned her J.D. from Temple University Beasley School of Law in 2013 and her undergraduate degree from the College of William & Mary.
 During law school, Emma served as a legal intern at the Pennsylvania Innocence Project and the Pennsylvania Immigration Resource Center.
 She also participated in a clinical at the Nationalities Service Center, where she represented low-income individuals in immigration issues ranging from cancellation of removal to asylum to adjustment of status.
-After law school, Emma served as a Fellow at HIAS, where she gained further experience helping clients with their humanitarian immigration cases.
+After law school, Emma served as a Fellow at HIAS PA, where she gained further experience helping clients with their humanitarian immigration cases.

-Emma has been invited to speak at numerous seminars and conferences, including AILA’s annual national conferences.
+Emma has been invited to speak at numerous seminars and conferences, including AILA’s annual national conference.
 Emma has additionally co-authored articles pertaining to immigration law, including Foreign Worker-Related Issues to Spot Before Commencing a PERM Case.
-Emma is licensed to practice law in Pennsylvania and New Jersey but can practice immigration law in any state.
+Emma additionally serves as an Adjunct Professor at the Drexel University Thomas R. Kline School of Law, where she lectures on immigration law and supervises law students in the representation of pro bono clients within Drexel’s immigration clinic program.
+In 2023, Super Lawyers (Pennsylvania) selected Emma for inclusion on their Rising Stars list.

 Latest News